Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 Depending on the state of these calculations, there can be three cases:

-There are two types of active-passive accounts: with one-sided balance (either with debit or credit) and with expanded (both debit and credit at the same time).
-For example, if the debit turnover on the Profit and Loss account exceeds the credit turnover, then the final balance will be recorded on the debit of the account (this means that the company in this reporting period took a loss).
-If, on the contrary, the expenses of the enterprise were less than its income (profit received), then on the Profit and Loss account the credit turnover will be greater than the debit one and, accordingly, the final balance on this account will be reflected in the loan (profit is a source of property formation and is reflected in liabilities). balance).
-From this we can conclude that the Profit and Loss account is active-passive with a one-sided balance.
+There are two types of active-passive accounts: with a one-sided balance (either debit or credit) and with an expanded balance (both debit and credit at the same time).
+For example, if the debit turnover on the “Profit and Loss” account exceeds the credit turnover, then the ending balance will be recorded on the debit side of the account (this means that the enterprise in this reporting period suffered a loss).
+If, on the contrary, the enterprise’s expenses were less than its income (profit was made), then in the “Profit and Loss” account the credit turnover will be greater than the debit turnover and, accordingly, the final balance on this account will be reflected as a loan (profit is the source of the formation of property and is reflected in the liability balance).
+From this we can conclude that the “Profit and Loss” account is active-passive with a one-sided balance.

 Active-passive account structure: